onurzdg/spray-app/README.md

 In addition, Spray-SPA, not surprisingly, does not compile with the latest Scala and latest versions of these frameworks.
 In that sense, this project also presents a more modern codebase with the most recent versions of the frameworks in question employed.
 However, I did not have an incentive to change the structure of the front-end and update the libraries used on that front.
-My goal was to re-write the back-end and make slight improvements on the front-end to reconcile it with the changes happening in the back-end.
+My goal was to re-write the back-end and make slight improvements in the front-end to reconcile it with the changes happening in the back-end.